osilander/203.311/Week9/Week9.md

 ## Assessment

-To reiterate this week's lab is only assessed via the Portfolio analysis as described above.  **No code shown here that has not been at least briefly described in ther Week 9 lecture will not the subject of assessment in the Mastery test for this Module that is taking place between Thursday 19-May-2022 and Friday 20-May-2022 online.**
+To reiterate this week's lab is only assessed via the Portfolio analysis as described above.  **Any code shown here that has not been at least briefly described in the Week 9 lecture will not the subject of assessment in the Mastery test for this Module that is taking place between Thursday 19-May-2022 and Friday 20-May-2022 online.**

-The mastery test will test the contents of weeks 7 to 9, more information will follow soon.